 - Combine the 1% lookalike of all buyers and the lookalike of people who landed on your sales page in the last 30 days.

 - Place all your Facebook admin and small business owners into one combined ad set if you market to these types of audiences.

 Want Real Results?
 Contact Co Media – Facebook Marketing Agency

 Yes, Facebook advertising for small business is an easy way to advertise.
 All it takes is a few clicks of the mouse.
 But are you getting the best return on your investment?

 There is only one way to find out.
 Contact us for a free Facebook Ads strategy session.
+We’re a Facebook Marketing Agency that doesn’t just talk the talk, we walk the walk.
 Speak with one of our Digital Strategists who will design a custom plan to help your Facebook marketing achieve the best results for your small business today.